Recovering the Lost World,

 9 Lords of the Night

-The question also occurs, why was this 260 day calendar kept in use when the length of the year and the period of the Moon changed one hundred and fifty years later, in 2193 BC, and again in 1492 BC and 747 BC?
-There could be a number of reasons, but primary is the fact that the Tzolkin calendar, and the later Haab calendar, do not function as we would imagine a calendar to function, that is, as a sequence of number which have a one-to-one correspondence to the sequence of days, and are discarded just as the days are irretrievable once they have moved into the past.
-The Tzolkin has a different function to a people whose language base does not include a strong sense of time (as a 'path'), but who do have a heightened sense of space and geography.
-In Mesoamerica, time had a spacial quality, and the Tzolkin functioned as a map to the domain of time.
+The question also occurs, why was this 260-day calendar kept in use when the length of the year and the period of the Moon changed one hundred and fifty years later in 2193 BC, and again in 1492 BC, and then in 747 BC?
+There could be a number of reasons, but primary is the fact that the Tzolkin calendar, and the later Haab calendar, do not function as we would imagine a calendar to function, that is, as a sequence of numbers which have a one-to-one correspondence to the sequence of days, and are discarded just as the days are irretrievable once they have moved into the past.
+The Tzolkin has a different function to a people whose language base does not include a strong sense of time as a path, but who do have a heightened sense of space and geography.
+In Mesoamerica, time had a spatial quality, and the Tzolkin functioned as a map to the domain of time.

-I also think that the Tzolkin was kept for the same reason that the "I-Ching" in China (dating from the Shang era) was never abandoned, even surviving the bookburning of 213 BC.
+I also think that the Tzolkin was kept for the same reason that the I Ching in China (dating from the Shang era or before) was never abandoned, even surviving the book burning of 213 BC.
 If the Maya or Olmec were at all like other people throughout the world, they would believe that all their fortunes and failures in life were predetermined.
-The only glimpse into the future was to 'read' the qualities of each day, for like fate, each was different from any other (and Tzolkin/Haab day-name combinations do not repeat for 52 years).
-Using the Tzolkin as a guide to life was not unlike contemporaneous Mesopotamian and Indian astrology or the Chinese use of the "I-Ching."
+The only glimpse into the future was to "read" the qualities of each day, for like fate, each was different from any other (and Tzolkin/Haab day-name combinations do not repeat for 52 years).
+Using the Tzolkin as a guide to life was not unlike contemporaneous Chinese use of the I Ching, or Mesopotamian and Indian astrology.
 Even if the number of days in the year changed and a more rational calendar were to be adopted, the Tzolkin would have to remain in use without interruption.

 Modification of the Tzolkin

 After 2193 BC the year went to 270, 275, or 280 days.
-The Tzolkin could easily accommodate the 280 day year by adding an additional rotation of 20 days.
+The Tzolkin could easily accommodate the 280-day year by adding an additional rotation of 20 days.
 I suspect, however, that the year changed to 273 days.
-By chance, the Tzolkin could also be accommodated to a year of 273 days, since it would only slip behind by a count of 13 days every year. [note 7]
+By chance, the Tzolkin could also accommodate a year of 273 days, since it would only slip behind by a count of 13 days every year. [note 6]

-That the calendar fell out of sync with the Solar year did not matter as long as the Tzolkin's primary purpose (after 150 years of use) was to determine the quality of the days of the year.
-Certainly it was also kept because it represented high science to the Olmecs.
-It must have been in this period that an acumen in the analytical use of the Tzolkin was first developed.
+That the calendar fell out of sync with the Solar year did not matter as long as the Tzolkin's primary purpose was to determine the quality of the days of the year.
+Consider also that the rotation through the twenty day-names had already been in use for 800 years.
+Certainly, too, it was kept because it represented high science to the Olmecs.

 I suspect another cycle which has come down to us, a count of 819 days assigned in rotation to each of the cardinal points, was added in this era.
 Researchers have been unable to make anything of this cycle, except to note that 819 is the product of 7, 9, and 13.
 The period of 819 days revolved through the four cardinal directions.